Physician Burnout: Signs, Symptoms & Prevention Strategies

 Depersonalization

 Burnout in physicians often leads to depersonalization, affecting 42% of medical professionals [3].
-Male doctors and those who have practiced less than 20 years show higher rates of this condition [3].
+Male physicians and those who have practiced less than 20 years show higher rates of this condition [3].
 When experiencing healthcare burnout symptoms, providers might find themselves growing distant and cynical, starting to view patients as mere cases instead of real people.
-Research reveals that doctors who say "I've become more callous towards people since I took this job" demonstrate the strongest link to overall physician burn out [3].
+Research reveals that doctors who say “I’ve become more callous towards people since I took this job” demonstrate the strongest link to overall physician burn out [3].

 Reduced sense of accomplishment